HeresJohnny5/100-days-of-code/log.md

 ### Day 4: October 15, 2019
 **Today’s Progress**:
-- Today I started up a small React application based on a [lotto](https://github.com/HeresJohnny5/react-lotto) game to help reinforce my understanding of React state and how to update existing state.
+- I started up a small React application based on a [lotto](https://github.com/HeresJohnny5/react-lotto) game to help reinforce my understanding of React state and how to update existing state.
 - I also made several small updates to my portfolio.

 ### Day 5: October 16, 2019
 **Today’s Progress**:
-- Today I spent the entirety of the night prepping for a technical phone screening for a UI Developer role.
+- I spent the entirety of the night prepping for a technical phone screening for a UI Developer role.
 - For anyone looking to gain a deeper understanding of JavaScript core concepts, please check out Web Developer / Tech Writer[Sukhjinder Arora Bits and Pieces at ](https://blog.bitsrc.io/@Sukhjinder).
 I read his articles on:
 	- **Understanding Execution Context and Execution Stack in JavaScript**
 	- **Hoisting in Modern JavaScript - let, const, and var**